 Void periods are a major threat during the cold months.
 We’ve all been there and got the T-shirt.
 You jet set off to catch the last of the winter sun and on your return home, the boiler decides it doesn’t want to work!

 If you know that your rental property is likely to be empty over the winter, you need to make extra plans to ensure the upkeep.
-Make sure that you visit the property regularly, crack open windows to get a bit of air circulating and fire up the boiler to make sure it’s still working ok.
+Make sure that you visit the property regularly, crack open windows to get a bit of air circulating, and fire up the boiler to make sure it’s still working ok.
 My friend who’s in the US told me quite a lot of tips on how to take care of the boiler.
 He told me how it’s necessary to ensure that there’s enough heating oil (Learn more here) to fuel up the process.
 If you can’t do this yourself, make sure that you arrange for someone else to visit.
 However, if you do decide to go down this route of using heating over winter to keep your property in good condition, then you may want to read some online resources on fuel, and how to correctly use these types of fuels, such as propane safety tips and how to replace heating oil, for example.
 It is important to understand how to properly use this type of heating.

 If your property is likely to be unoccupied over the Christmas period (maybe your tenants are lucky enough to be taking a long holiday) think about taking the following precautions as expensive items on display are an easy target for thieves.